laberning/openrowingmonitor/docs/rower_settings.md

 This results in a number, which works and can't be compared to anything else on the planet as that drag factor is highly dependent on the physical construction of the flywheel and mechanical properties of the transmission of power to the flywheel.
 For example, the Drag Factor for a Concept 2 ranges between 69 (Damper setting 1) and 220 (Damper setting 10).
 The NordicTrack RX-800 ranges from 150 to 450, where the 150 feels much lighter than a 150 on the Concept2.
 The Sportstech WRX700 water rower has a drag factor of 32000.

+> [!TIP]
+> Please realize that changing the `dragfactor` wil affect stroke detection of the first stroke, and all subsequent strokes if `autoAdjustDragFactor` is false, as increasing it makes the reported forces on the flywheel bigger.
+So the `minimumForceBeforeStroke` might need adjustment too.

 ### Setting the flywheel inertia

 **flywheelInertia** is the moment of inertia of the flywheel (in kg\*m<sup>2</sup>), which in practice influences the dynamically calculated dragfactor (and thus power, distance, speed and pace), but also the calculated force and power on the handle.
 A formal way to measure it is outlined in [Flywheel moment of inertia](https://dvernooy.github.io/projects/ergware/).
 However, the most practical way to set it is by rowing and see if the calculated drag factor approximates the previously set dragfactor needed to get a certain pace.